Learning a little about wheat flour will help you with your bread baking.

 The berries are milled into fine flour.

-Each tiny wheat berry is composed of the bran, the germ and the endosperm.
+Each tiny wheat berry consists of the bran, the germ and the endosperm.

 Bran is the tough outer coating that protects the wheat berry in a hard shell.
 There are several layers to the bran that are removed when making most flours.
 Whole wheat includes the bran, which is a good source of fiber.
 It gives whole wheat its brown color.